CERT-Polska/karton/docs/advanced_concepts.rst

 Handling logging
 ----------------
 By default, all systems inheriting from :py:meth:`karton.core.KartonBase` will have a custom :py:meth:`logging.Logger` instance exposed as :py:meth:`log`.
-It delivers all logged messages to a queue on the central Redis database.
+It publishes all logged messages to a special PUBSUB key on the central Redis database.

-In order to store the logs into a more persistent storage like Splunk or Rsyslog you have to implement a service that will consume the log entries and send them to the final database, for an example of such service see :ref:`example-consuming-logs`.
+In order to store the logs into a persistent storage like Splunk or Rsyslog you have to implement a service that will consume the log entries and send them to the final database, for an example of such service see :ref:`example-consuming-logs`.

 The logging level can be configured using the standard karton config and setting ``level`` in the ``logging`` section to appropriate level like :code:`"DEBUG"`, :code:`"INFO"` or :code:`"ERROR"`.